All Episodes

 More carbon dioxide in the atmosphere is not likely to significantly contribute to the greenhouse effect.

-It's just all part of the uh hoax.
+It's just all part of the hoax.

-For all its alleged concern about catastrophic global warming, what is the alarmist friendly Democrat Congress doing about it?
+For all its alleged concern about catastrophic global warming, what is the alarmist-friendly Democrat Congress doing about it?

 And the answer is nothing.